-Under the leadership of Thomas H. Inge, MD, PhD, and pediatric endocrinologist Megan Kelsey, MD, Children's Hospital Colorado has launched a Bariatric Surgery Center that takes a multidisciplinary approach to the treatment of adolescent patients with severe obesity.
+Under the leadership of Thomas H. Inge, MD, and pediatric endocrinologist Megan Kelsey, MD, Children's Hospital Colorado launched the Bariatric Surgery Center that takes a multidisciplinary approach to the treatment of adolescent patients with severe obesity.
 Our team includes experts from pediatric surgery, endocrinology, nutrition and pediatric psychology.

 Childhood obesity has more than doubled in children and quadrupled in teens in the past 30 years.
 Severe obesity now affects millions of teenagers who are developing heart disease, type 2 diabetes, sleep apnea, fatty liver disease and more.
 For severely obese teens, bariatric surgery results in significant weight loss and reduction (or even reversal) of these difficult-to-treat co-morbidities.

 Teen-LABS research provides information about the efficacy and complications of bariatric surgery in severely obese adolescents.
 It also helps to provide valuable information on the clinical, epidemiologic and behavioral aspects of teenage obesity and surgical intervention.

 Contact us at 720-777-5202 or email@example.com.